Michael Prue: Municipal politics and mayoralty

 Prue became a councillor in East York in 1988.
 In 1993 he was appointed mayor of the borough.
 The previous mayor David Johnson resigned when he won a provincial by-election.
 Rather than pay for the expense of a mayoral campaign, the East York council decided to choose a candidate from amongst themselves.
 Prue won the position after five ballots.
+(Note: Six of East York's nine councilors were nominated on the mayoral ballot: Prue, Case Ootes, George Vasilopoulos, Bob Dale, Lorna Krawchuk, and Jenner Jean Marie.)
 The next year, he was elected mayor in the 1994 municipal election and remained in the position until 1997, when East York and the other component municipalities of Metropolitan Toronto were merged into the single municipality of the city of Toronto.
 During his tenure as mayor, Prue brought in five consecutive budgets without a tax increase, while cutting East York's debt by $7.8 million.
+His mayoral tenure also saw the first major restructuring of East York's bureaucracy since 1959.

 Before the 1998 municipal election, Prue successfully lobbied the provincial government to allot a third council seat for East York to improve its representation on Toronto City Council.
 Following amalgamation, Prue was elected to represent Ward 32 on Toronto City Council.